 Understanding Johnson & Johnson's Unusual Options Activity

-Johnson & Johnson (NYSE:JNJ) shares experienced unusual options activity on Monday.
-The stock price moved down to $165.69 following the option alert.
+On Tuesday, shares of Johnson & Johnson (NYSE:JNJ) saw unusual options activity.
+After the option alert, the stock price moved up to $168.73.

 - Option Type: TRADE